-In 2023, the Victorian Curriculum and Assessment Authority introduced the new VCE Vocational Major (VM), a vocational and applied learning program within the VCE designed to be completed over a minimum of two years.
+In 2023, the Victorian Curriculum and Assessment Authority introduced the new VCE Vocational Major (VCE VM), a vocational and applied learning program within the VCE, and the Victorian Pathways Certificate (VPC).

-Note that as of 2023, the Victorian Senior Secondary Certificate completion rate includes the VCE including the VCE Vocational Major.
+This section reports on the Victorian Senior Secondary Certificate completion rate, which includes VCE and VCEC VM students at the School, Similar School, and State level.

+Victorian Senior Secondary Certificate Latest year (2024) 4-year average

+School completion rate: 100.0% 99.6%

+Similar Schools completion rate: 98.8% 98.6%

+State completion rate: 96.8% 96.9%

-Mean study score from all VCE subjects: 30.5 Number of students awarded the VCE Vocational Major NDA Number of students awarded the Victorian Pathways Certificate NDA Percentage Year 12 students in 2023 undertaking at least one Vocational Education and Training (VET) unit of competence: 2% Percentage VET units of competence satisfactorily completed in 2023: 83%
+Mean study score from all VCE subjects:

+Number of students awarded the VCE Vocational Major

+Number of students awarded the Victorian Pathways Certificate

+Percentage Year 12 students in 2024 undertaking at least one Vocational Education and Training (VET) unit of competence:

+Percentage VET units of competence satisfactorily completed in 2024:

+30.6

+8

+NDP

+7%

+85%